 In recent years, the number of employees working while caring for their families has been increasing.
-In 2017, Morinaga Milk responded to this trend by starting a system allowing employees to divide nursing care into three separate leave periods of up to 185 days in total, a period exceeding the requirement under the relevant law.
+In 2017, Morinaga Milk responded to this trend by starting a system allowing employees to divide leave for family care into three separate leave periods of up to 185 days in total, a period exceeding the requirement under the relevant law.
 In 2018, Morinaga Milk established the "Long-Distance Travel Subsidy for Providing Nursing Care" for employees burdened with high travel costs of returning to their hometown, etc. to provide nursing care to a family member.
 This subsidy covers part of the travel costs for such employees.
-Morinaga Milk supports employees aiming to balance work and nursing care.
+In 2020, we also created a "Work-Nursing Care Balance Book" that provides information about long-term care.
+The main purpose of this balance book is to help eliminate anxiety about balancing work with nursing care.
+We also provide support to employees in this situation, such as offering seminars on how to balance work and nursing care, etc.